crashingstatic/Cantarella/README.md

   *  Random number generator for UID and GID
      *  Normal user creation in Linux/UNIX system use the next available sequential number for GID and UID
      *  Cantarella takes the number of fake accounts and uses twice that number as an upper limit for randomly-generated UID and GID
-     *  Accounts created normally after Cantarella is run actually make it more stealthy
+     *  Accounts created normally after Cantarella is run have UIDs that fit in between the fake accounts, making Cantarella more stealthy over time (use `pwck -s` and `grpck -s` to sort /etc/passwd and /etc/group to take advantage of this feature)

 ##### Cantarella is a force multiplying defense against any attacks on PAM-authenticated protocols.